 The way the pivot point of the heads is designed allows users to maintain a generally constant angle while making your passes.

-Hold your device loosely, and try to avoid making short, compact strokes.
+Hold your cartridge razors loosely, and try to avoid making short, compact strokes.

 How to Clean & Maintain Them

-Both cartridges and safeties need to be cleaned as well as regularly maintained in order to consistently get good results.
+Both cartridge razor and safety razor need to be cleaned as well as regularly maintained in order to consistently get good results.

 This also includes replacing blades and cartridges as necessary.
-As briefly broached above, replacement blades for safeties run pretty cheap at usually no more than ~$0.35 a blade.
+As briefly broached above, replacement blades for safeties run pretty cheaply at usually no more than ~$0.35 a blade.

-With cartridges, however, you have to replace the whole head, and the regularity with which you will have to do that, as well as the price of each of those purchases, is pretty pricey in contrast.
+With cartridge razor, however, you have to replace the whole head, and the regularity with which you will have to do that, as well as the price of each of those purchases, is pretty pricey in contrast.

 The main issues to attend to in maintaining either device is clogged blades and a dulling of the blades.

-To some degree, both are inevitable – particularly with cartridges – but it’s easier to watch out for the clogging.
+To some degree, both are inevitable – particularly with cartridge razor – but it’s easier to watch out for the clogging.